 can I freeze piroshki?

-Yes!
-Piroshki may be frozen.
+Yes they may be frozen.
 Once completely cooled, transfer dumplings to a freezer Ziploc bag.
-To serve, thaw them and bake a few minutes if warm piroshki are desired.
+To serve, thaw them and bake a few minutes if warm buns are desired.

 Try these other recipes:

 - Pepperoni Rolls– Your kids will LOVE these.

 - Easy Dinner Rolls– Homemade rolls are always best.

 - Buffalo Chicken Crescent Rolls– If you like Buffalo Chicken dip, you must try these.

 - 2 ½ lbs potatoes